abhizeetyadav/abhizeetyadav.github.io/src/content/blog/docker-bake.md

 ## 🧪 Basic Usage: A Simple Flask App

-We start with a simple Flask application:
+Let's start with a simple Flask application:

 1. A Dockerfile using Python 3.9
 2. A `requirements.txt` with Flask